 “Too many people are making a living doing consulting without ever having done the thing they’re consulting about.
 To me, that makes it hard to have the instincts you need,” she said.
 “Remember back when there was a trend that said, ‘You can be a manager of anything, and it doesn’t matter if you have experience in the area’?
 People have gotten over that.”

-Good consultants, they told me, don’t tell people what to do or what to change.
+Good consultants, according to Mary and Tom, don’t tell people what to do or what to change.
 They introduce new ways of thinking and let teams figure things out for themselves.
-Not every company likes that approach, though.
+Not every company likes that approach though.
 That’s because some are looking for a magic set of practices that will fix underlying organizational problems.
 Others are just hoping to get “employee development” initiatives on the calendar and have no real goal at all.
 The Poppendiecks have gotten good at sniffing out those scenarios.

 “Typically, if someone says, ‘We need to learn how to do this particular thing so that we’re better,’ that means they’ve already come to the conclusion of what’s going to solve the problem,” Mary said.